KendyC/kendyc.github.io/README.md

 root@KenDCon:~# Technologist <•> "progress brings with it the amelioration of the human condition"

-<b>Summary</b>: Tech for good, made in Virginia, USA with 💚 for the betterment of the 🌎
+<b>Summary</b>: Tech for good, made in Virginia with 💚 for the betterment of the 🌎

 Launching my official #Makerspace ~ #Hackerspace with #RPis from <a href="https://projects.raspberrypi.org/" target="_blank">Raspberry Pi Projects</a> and <a href="https://www.pi-top.com/" target="_blank">Pi-Top</a>.
 This just got real! 🤖